julien-c/meteoric.sh/README.md

 # set the ssh user if not 'root'
 #SSH_USER=myusername

+# set true if using RedHat and YUM installer
+REDHAT=true

 # If you want to do something before forever starts Meteor, you can do it here
 # NOTE: Don't forget to use a semi-colon at the end of every command
 #PRE_METEOR_START="export ENVIRONMENT=prod;"